GoogleCloudPlatform/java-docs-samples/bigtable/spark/README.md

 The project shows how to load or save data to [Cloud Bigtable](https://cloud.google.com/bigtable) using [Apache Spark](https://spark.apache.org/) and [Apache HBase™ Spark Connector](https://github.com/apache/hbase-connectors/tree/master/spark).

+- Apache Spark is the execution environment that can distribute and parallelize data processing (loading data from and writing data to various data sources).
+Apache Spark provides DataSource API for external systems to plug into as data sources (also known as data providers).
+- The Apache HBase™ Spark Connector implements the DataSource API for Apache HBase.
+- `bigtable-hbase-2.x-hadoop` provides a bridge from the HBase API to Cloud Bigtable that allows Spark queries to interact with Bigtable using the native Spark API.

 ## Prerequisites

 1. A [Google Cloud project](https://console.cloud.google.com/) with billing enabled.